seanbreckenridge/currently_listening/README.md

   --help                          Show this message and exit.
 ```

-To comply with the discord API rate limit, this only updates to the most recent request every ~20 seconds
+To comply with the discord RPC rate limit, this only updates to the most recent request every ~20 seconds

 ![demo discord image](https://github.com/seanbreckenridge/currently_listening/blob/main/.github/discord.png?raw=true)